 The southern most tip of the island is home to Costa Adeje, Las Americas and Los Cristianos, three areas that while very touristy, are home to some gorgeous beaches.
 Here you can also learn to surf!

 It’s one of the best surfing spots in Tenerife, where I personally spent four months surfing.
-You will have to wear a wetsuit if you’re surfing in winter, but the water is temperate enough to casually swim without one.
+You will have to wear a wetsuit if you’re visiting Tenerife in winter, but the water is temperate enough to go for a dip without one.

 Given how popular Tenerife is amongst water sports lovers, I figured no Tenerife itinerary would be complete without a day of beach chilling and little bit of either surfing or windsurfing.